thismarioperez/squarespace-project-boilerplate/project_title/README.md

 ### Workflow

 This project relies on NPM scripts to build/compile everything.
-The main "watch" task looks for changes in your template files located in the project root, then assembles them in the `build` folder.
+The main "start" task looks for changes in your template files located in the project root, then assembles them in the `build` folder.
 This task will watch for changes in your LESS and JavaScript files and automatically re-compiles them to the appropriated folders located in the `build` folder.
 A Browsersync server is also fired up to proxy everything from `localhost:9000`(the port that the Squarespace Server is serving files to) to `localhost:3000`.
 Any time template files are changed in the root folder, the `build` template is updated and Browsersync is reloaded.
 To start up the watch task that compiles styles/scripts and starts the Squarespace and Browsersync servers, use:

 ```
-npm run watch
+npm start
 ```